 We apply ViDiT-Q to the open-sora and Latte models on UCF-101 datasets.

-We compare existing quantization techniques for open-sora model on its exmample prompts.
+We compare existing quantization techniques for open-sora model on its example prompts.

 We apply ViDiT-Q to the PixArt-α and PixArt-Σ models on the COCO annotations.